duylam/git-branch-clean/README.md

 Finished!
 ```

 6. Finished!
 Your git folder (or remote git repo) is clean now.
-See more options with `git-gc -h`
+See more options with `git-branch-clean -h`

 ## 2. Contribution